London 2 North East: League table

-Participating Clubs 2022-23
+Green background is the promotion place.
+Pink background are the relegation places Updated: 4 January 2026 Source:

+2022–23

+Participating clubs and location

 This was the first season following the RFU Adult Competition Review with the league adopting its new name of Counties 1 Eastern Counties.

-Six teams returned and the league was supplemented with four teams from the upper end of London 3 Eastern Counties and two reserve sides.

-The London and Essex teams moved to Counties 1 Essex or were promoted to Regional 2 Anglia.
+Six teams returned and the league was supplemented with the top four teams from London 3 Eastern Counties and two reserve sides.
+Essex and London teams transferred to Counties 1 Essex or were promoted to Regional 2 Anglia.